GreenNinjaBoy/Scottish-Gems-PP4/README.md

 </details>

 ### **After all the above was fixed to the best of my abilities, to my knowledge there are currently no other bugs within the project**

+## Futrue Development.

+Any future develop of the page may include the following.

+- Sort Gems by date
+	- Give the user the option of filtering the posts by date as well as filtering by region.

+- Set the boundries for Scotland more to Scotland.
+	- At the moment there are boundries set however this is limited to North, South, East and West co-ordinates which is generating more of a square boundry rather than just Scotland.
+As a result of this the user can select locations in parts of Northern England and Northern Ireland.
+	- There is a boudries section within Google's APi framework which my aid in achieving this.

+- Linking user email addresses to accounts for password reset/recovery.

 ## Technologies Used